renepacchaux/recipe-revolution/README.md

 **Conclusion**

 I stuck to business requirements.
-I also gauged user-uploads to be an important marker.
+I also gauged user uploads to be an important marker.

 **Summary**